ReactiveSets/toubkal/README.md

   - cache(): Stateful and lazy pipelet
   - database_cache(): Cache for an entire database from schema

+- Application-level pipelets:
+  - application_loop(): Processes an application from a dataflow of components and input dataflows

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-database_cache()                    | Cache for an entire database from schema cache()                             | Stateful and lazy pipelet query_updates()                     | Get query updates from pipelet
+application_loop()                  | Processes an application from a dataflow of components and input dataflows. database_cache()                    | Cache for an entire database from schema cache()                             | Stateful and lazy pipelet query_updates()                     | Get query updates from pipelet